SuperZombi/Telegram_Cloud/README_EN.md

 # Telegram Cloud

-### A client with its own hierarchy of folders, which uses the Telegram server like a cloud
+### Explorer app, with its own folder hierarchy, using the Telegram server as a cloud

 ### Version: <a id="version"><code>1.4</code></a>